hburton/react-example/README.md

 ## Prerequisites

-This project was built and tested on Node v18.17.1, but I believe that it should work in an version of Node 18.
+This project was built and tested on Node v18.17.1, but I believe that it should work in any version of Node 18.

 ## Getting Started